xing403/schedule/README.md

 > `notification`

-Display the entered execution in the notification.
-When the execution content is empty the schedule will display description information
+display the entered execution in the notification.
+When the execution content is empty the schedule will display description information.

 > `open website`

-Open the specified URL through a browser
+open the specified URL through a browser.

 > `script`

-Still in the testing phase, you can only execute simple JavaScript code.
+still in the testing phase, you can only execute simple JavaScript code.

 > `directive`
-Default commands can be executed by setting the key **for example**
+default directive can be executed by setting the key **for example**

 ```yaml